bluesky/databroker/doc/source/v2/user/index.rst

 .. important::

+   DataBroker release 1.0 includes support for old-style "v1" usage and new-style "v2" usage.
+This section addresses databroker's new "v2" usage.
+   It is still under development and subject to change in response to user feedback.

-   This documentation covers databroker's new "v2" usage.
-If you are working with older databroker code, see :ref:`v1_index`. see :ref:`transition_plan` for more information.
+   For the stable usage "v1" usage, see :ref:`v1_index`.
+See :ref:`transition_plan` for more information.

 .. ipython:: python
    :suppress: